awk/typescript-intro-presentation/README.md

 # Introduction to TypeScript Presentation

+Slides for a presentation at Boston AngularJS Meetup on June 17 2015: An Intro to Typescript with AngularJS.

-Slides for a tech talk I presented on Friday 12/10/2012 titled "TypeScript: JavaScript for tools" as one of the primary design goals for the language is to provided development tooling support.
+The slides are based on a tech talk Ben Smith presented on Friday 12/10/2012 titled "TypeScript: JavaScript for tools" (http://github.com/slashdotdash/typescript-intro-presentation)

 Created using the wonderful [deck.js](http://imakewebthings.com/deck.js/) for building HTML presentations.
 Styling has been gratuitously borrowed from [www.typescriptlang.org](http://www.typescriptlang.org/).